Project descriptions and outputs

 The UWS-Oxfam Partnership conducted, with support from the University of Warwick’s Institute for Employment Research, research on ‘decent work’.
-This project reflects the raison d’être of the UWS-Oxfam Partnership in that it developed research contributing to ‘a more equitable and sustainable Scotland’.
 The objective of the project was to support and inform advocacy work around the policy objective of ‘decent work’.
 It did so by recording, documenting and analysing people’s opinions on what constitutes ‘decent work’ and by proposing what could be done to generate ‘more decent work’.

 Chik Collins and John Connolly (UWS), Gerry McCartney (NHS), Mhairi Mackenzie (University of Glasgow) and Mick Doyle (Scottish Community Development Centre)